juantobiasdl7/Web-Dev-First-Proyect-Fronend-Masters/README.md

 # The Complete Intro to Web Dev first Proyect

-This is the first proyect of the Complete Intro to Web Dev course.
+This is my first proyect of the Complete Intro to Web Dev course from Frontend Masters.